 When we conducted our taste test, we noticed a fair amount of lingering flavor from our drink mix, even after washing.
 Right out of the box, the Hydro Flask was ready to use.
 We didn't find any plastic-y or chemical flavors when we unwrapped it from its packaging, which is a big plus.

-The Hydro Flask Lightweight Wide Mouth Trail Series receives impressive scores across the board.
-This bottle is super simple in terms of design, lightweight, and insulates very well.
-It imparts flavors a bit and perhaps requires a bit more attention when it comes to keeping it clean in order to avoid an unappealing coffee/Gatorade mash-up.
-Overall, this bottle is a great investment for those looking for a versatile and reliable all-arounder.
+The Hydro Flask Lightweight Wide Mouth receives impressive scores across the board.
+This bottle has a super simple design, is lightweight, insulates very well, and fits in a car cupholder.
+However, it imparts flavors more than other bottles and requires more attention when cleaning in order to avoid an unappealing coffee/Gatorade mash-up.
+Overall, though, this bottle is a great investment for those looking for a versatile and reliable all-arounder.

 — Jane Jackson